rapid7/metasploit-framework/git/Working-with-the-Framework-Repo.md

 ## Create a topic branch

-It's best to keep all work organized into (topic branches)[http://progit.org/book/ch3-4.html].
+It's best to keep all work organized into [topic branches](http://progit.org/book/ch3-4.html).
 To start a topic branch, make sure you're on the master branch, pull in changes from up stream, and check out a new branch.

 ```console
 $ git checkout master